 Flexalon supports built-in user interactions for clicking and dragging objects to insert, reorder, and remove them from layouts.
+Interaction works for world objects with a Collider component and UI objects with a Graphic component.

 Setting up an interaction is simple: